Rjervis3/fuzzy-wookie/README.md

 	+ Conditionals
 	+ Loops
 - Module 010
 	+ Functions and Parameters 1

 - Module 011
 	+ Characters and Strings
+	+
+	+ Character by Character input/output